bmoscon/cryptofeed/README.md

 Pytest is listed as a dependency in `Pipfile`.
 There is also a Pytest plugin, pytest-asyncio, allowing us to write unit-tests for `asyncio` functions.

-### To statically analyse the code:
+### Statically analyse the code

 ```commandline
 cd your/path/to/cryptofeed
 python3 -m pipenv run python3 -m pylint --output-format=colorized ./cryptofeed/exchange
 ```

-Pylint and some plugins are listed as a dependency in `Pipfile`.
+In `Pipfile`, Pylint and some plugins are listed as dependencies.

 Reduce the amount of issues by disabling the minor ones with option `--disable`: